Holly's Heroes: episode guide

 Episode 24

-NZ: October 01, 2005
+New Zealand: October 01, 2005

 The Outlaws plan to make the school dance a night to remember, but Holly is mortified, as she can't dance.
 Nick is disgruntled when Kate invites his mother, a famous artist and ex-Woolich celebrity, to attend.
 But with plans for the dance in full swing, Johnno and some of the gang contract chicken pox, causing Emily and Ralph to take charge.